polinau25/WorldHealthStatistics/README.md

 ![Image](images/ObesityChangeWithAge.png?raw=true)
 We can see that with the exception of Western Pacific Region, the rank of the region in regards to obesity rates remains the same in different age groups.

-Next we created a query to compare male vs female life expectancy:
+Next, a query was designed to compare life expectancy between males and females:
 ```sql
 SELECT
 	hs.DIM_GEO_NAME,